 I’ve taken all these trips in spring, so I can recommend them from my own experience.
-You can read more about day trips in Frommer’s Best Day Trips from London, too.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+There is more about day trips in Frommer’s Best Day Trips from London, too.
+You can get it here.

 I’ll never forget my first spring day trip to Cambridge.
 It was early April and it started to snow when I arrived.
 But even though the weather wasn’t as sunny as I hoped, I still loved the look of Cambridge in spring.
 The blossoms, botanical garden, and daffodils won me over.
 I’ve been back several times since, and no time of year has been as beautiful as springtime.

 Sissinghurst Castle Garden

 Of all the spring gardens I’ve seen in the UK, Sissinghurst Castle Garden in Kent is the most memorable.
 The formal gardens are bursting with color in May, and the woods are full of bluebells.
 The castle and its oasts make a lovely backdrop to the scene, too.